Brand Design for the Professional Services Firm: The Ultimate Guide for Marketers and Executives

 It’s important that all of your marketing components communicate the qualities and personality of your brand with consistency.

-Brand Identity Guidelines – How do you corral your designers and maintain a visually organized and strategically sound visual identity?
+Brand Identity Guidelines – How do you corral your designers and far-flung team of professionals to maintain a visually organized and strategically sound visual identity?
 Brand identity guidelines are an important part of the answer.
-(The other, often more challenging part is enforcing the guidelines.)
+(Another, often more challenging part is enforcing the guidelines.)
 Ask your branding firm to document your identity’s key elements and their usage.
 Basic guidelines might cover a few key items: your logo, color palette and typography, for instance.
-A more comprehensive set might add guidance on layout, photography, signage, video, animations and even written tone and voice.
+A more comprehensive document might include guidance on layout, photography, signage, video, animations and even your writing tone and voice.

 What Separates Great Visual Brand Design from the Ordinary?